These airlines are making masks optional after mandate struck down - Local News 8

 After a federal judge in Florida struck down the Biden administration’s mask mandate for airplanes and other public transport methods, airlines are starting to act.

-A few US airlines announced Monday that masks are now optional on their aircraft — Delta Air Lines, United Airlines and Alaska Airlines.
+Several US airlines announced Monday that masks are now optional on their aircraft — Delta Air Lines, American Airlines, United Airlines, Southwest Airlines, Alaska Airlines and JetBlue.

 Delta Air Lines says it is making masks optional, and warned travelers they “may experience inconsistent enforcement during the next 24 hours as this news is more broadly communicated.”